Composite SLO essentials

 each of them would contribute 33.3%.

-A component can burn a fraction of the composite's error budget that is no more than a ratio between the component weight and composite's total error budget (1βtarget).
+A component can burn a fraction of the composite's error budget that is no more than a ratio between the component normalized weight and composite's total error budget (1βtarget).

 1A normalized weight is the component weight in percent.
 It shows how much this component weighs proportionally to other components in a composite.